Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

 Enterprise SEO fails when teams work in isolation.
 Content, product, development, PPC, PR, brand, and regional teams may all be doing useful work, but without a central SEO operating model, they can easily work against each other.

 Developers may release changes without SEO consultation.
-PPC and SEO may compete instead of sharing data.
+PPC and SEO teams may compete for budget, attention, and landing page priorities, when they should be sharing valuable search data and working together to reduce overall customer acquisition costs.
 Product teams may change navigation without understanding internal linking.
 The solution is not just “better communication”, but a clear operating model that defines who owns SEO decisions, when SEO is involved, and how teams work together.

 3.The C-Suite Still Thinks SEO Is Just Free Traffic